What is a Creative Director?

 As a creative director, you'll need to show:

-- Excellent leadership and interpersonal skills as well as the ability to inspire the creative team to give their best
+• Strong leadership and interpersonal skills to inspire the creative team

-- Plenty of creative ideas and an understanding of the clients’ vision
+• Plenty of creative ideas and understanding of clients’ vision

-- An awareness of current trends in advertising and design
+• Awareness of trends in advertising and design

-- Knowledge of the software and applications involved in the creative process
+• Knowledge of software and applications used in the creative process

 Work experience